-You might think that a home-made jack is OK for casual play, but not in an official competition.
+You might think that although a home-made jack is OK for casual play, it is not acceptable in an official competition.
 Quite the opposite!
-A home-made jack isn’t a poor substitute for “the real thing”.
-The FIPJP rules require the jack to be a wooden ball— and that is what your home-made jack is.
+A home-made jack isn’t a poor substitute for “the real thing”— it is the real thing.
+The FIPJP rules require the jack to be a wooden ball— and that is exactly what your home-made jack is.
 The FIPJP regulation size for a jack is 30mm +/- 1mm— your home-made jack will be just under 31mm in diameter.
 The FIPJP regulation weight for a jack is 10g to 18g— your jack will weigh around 13g.
-In short, a homemade jack meets all of the requirements for a competition jack.
+In short, a homemade jack (unless it is a special-needs jack) meets all of the requirements for a competition jack.
 It can be used in an official competition.

 So let’s begin.

 Go to your local craft store or woodworker’s supply store.
 Buy a wooden ball whose size is one-and-a-quarter (1.25) inches in diameter.
 (If you can find a ball labelled hardwood, that’s even better.)
 It will probably cost you less than a dollar.

 Once you have your wooden ball, color it red with a permanent marker.
 Voilà!
 A jack!